Women: How Controlling Blood Sugar Benefits Your Heart

 If you’re just getting started with diet changes and exercise, work with your doctor to come up with a combined plan that’s best for your needs.
 Be sure to get your blood glucose levels monitored as recommended.

-“We can often cure type 2 (or adult-onset) diabetes before you need insulin, with weight loss and changes in lifestyle.
-It’s reversible, especially when your glucose levels are in the mild range,” McEvoy says.
-“If your glucose levels are above normal, consider it a wake-up call.”
+Treatment can bring type 2 (or adult-onset) diabetes under control before you need insulin, if it is combined with weight loss and changes in lifestyle.
+This is especially true in those whose glucose levels are in the mild range.
+Glucose levels that are above normal can be considered a wake-up call.

-Anyone with either type 1 or type 2 diabetes faces an elevated risk of heart attack and other cardiovascular problems, but women who are younger than 60—a group often thought of as having a lower danger of heart problems—have up to four times the risk of heart disease when they have type 2 diabetes, recent Johns Hopkins research shows.
+Anyone with either type 1 or type 2 diabetes faces an elevated risk of heart attack and other cardiovascular problems, but women who are younger than 60 — a group often thought of as having a lower danger of heart problems — actually have up to four times the risk of heart disease when they have type 2 diabetes, recent Johns Hopkins research shows.

-That's why women with high blood glucose levels should take the condition particularly seriously.
-Adults with poorly controlled diabetes are never too young to have a heart attack or stroke, McEvoy says.
+For this reason, women with high blood glucose levels should take the condition particularly seriously.
+Adults with poorly controlled diabetes are never too young to have a heart attack or stroke, the experts say.